-Our magnet wands are one of our most used pieces of science kit and perfect for all kinds of magnet experiments and investigations.
-When my children were little they wandered around the house “testing” things to see if they were magnetic, then we went through a phase of magnet powered cars, boats and anything else we could make move.
+Our magnet wands are one of our most used pieces of science kit and are perfect for all kinds of magnet experiments and investigations.
+When my children were little, they wandered around the house “testing” things to see if they were magnetic, and then we went through a phase of magnet-powered cars, boats and anything else we could make move.

 If you like these, don’t forget we’ve got 100s more free science experiments and activities to try.

 Magnet mazes are fantastic as they are super easy to make and can be themed to the child’s interest.
 We’ve had lots of fun with mini magnet mazes over the years, but there’s nothing to stop you from making a giant version!

 Crazy Pipe Cleaner Hair

 Draw a head of a person and give them a new hairstyle using a magnet wand and some pipe cleaners.

 We love this magnetic scavenger hunt from Inspiration Laboratories.

 Another idea is to hide magnetic items and add clues or codes for children to break, leading them to the next thing.

 Magnet Sensory Bottle